okami101/vuetify-admin/packages/docs/guide/laravel.md

 * Policy for authorization
 * Store and update requests for validation rules (empty by default, so don't forget to add your own rules)
 * Http Resource for API data transformer
-* Migration with all pre-generated fields (including foreigns !)
+* Migration with all pre-generated fields (including foreign !)
 * Factory and seeder (empty by default)

 In addition, api routes should be registered automatically at `routes/api.php` file in this place :